xbufu/Mimispool/README.md

 Just a very small script to install, uninstall or connect to gentilwiki's Mimispool printer.
 Used to exploit the PrintNightmare vulnerability (CVE-2021-36958) for local privilege escalation.
 Tested on a fully up-to-date Windows 10 Enterprise Evaluation VM.

+Requires admin privileges on the host you want to install the printer on.

 ## Usage

 ### Import the Module